vojtechmares/vojtechmares.com/content/about.md

 Shortly after my first server went live I got interested in having a website, so I started to learning programming in PHP.

-**09/2016 - 06/2017**: I was teaching some basic IT at Centre of leisuire time activities in Prague.
+**Sep 2016 - Jun 2017**: I was teaching some basic IT at Centre of leisuire time activities in Prague.
 I had 3 courses which were:

 * Programming basics (C++ for the most)
 * Hardware (not just computers) and some networking